Frequently asked questions

-A: With open fires and stoves, you can have a fire but any hot ash must be removed before the Chimney Sweep arrives.
-Rayburn’s, Aga’s and Boilers should be turned off or put out at least 24 hours before the Sweep arrives as they can take a long time to cool down.
-If you are unsure about your appliance, call James the Chimney Sweep and he will be able to advise you.
+A. You can have a fire in any open fireplace or stove but please remove all hot ash before James the Sweep gets there.
+Rayburns, Agas and boilers should be turned off or put out at least 24 hours before James the Sweep the sweep arrives as they take a long time to cool down.
+If you’re unsure about your appliance, call me (James the Sweep) and I can advise you.

 Q: Do I need to have my chimney swept if I have a gas fire?

-A: Although less frequently, blockages in chimneys connected to gas fires can lead to a build-up of carbon monoxide and other harmful gases.
-James is a professional Chimney Sweep and he will be able to advise you on how often your chimney ought to be swept.
+A. Blockages in chimneys connected to gas fires can lead to a build-up of carbon monoxide and other harmful gases.
+Although this happens less frequently, it is wise to get professional advice from James the Sweep about how often your chimney should be swept.

 Q: I have birds nesting in my chimney.
 What should I do?

-A: They are probably jackdaws or starlings.
-The good news is that if you wait a few weeks, the young will grow up and fly away.
-After they leave, the nesting material can be removed from the chimney and a bird-guard fitted to ensure that they cannot return.
+A. They are probably jackdaws or starlings.
+Don’t worry though – the good news is the cheeky little chaps will grow up and fly away in just a few weeks.
+All the nesting material can be removed once they have left the chimney and a bird-guard fitted to stop them returning.

 Q: Sometimes I get smoke in the room.
 What causes this?

-A: There are many possible causes for this.
-It can be an air pressure zone around a chimney when the wind blows in a certain direction or inadequate ventilation in the room.
-Sometimes ''cold chimneys'' situated on outside walls don''t work very well until they warm up.
-James the chimney sweep is an experienced technician who will inspect and identify the problem as well as recommend a solution.
+A. There are various reasons why this happens.
+You might have an air pressure zone around the chimney when the wind blows in a certain direction or the ventilation in the room is inadequate.
+Cold chimneys located on outside walls need to warm up before they work well.
+James the Chimney Sweep is an experienced technician who can identify the problem after an inspection and recommend a cost-effective solution.

-Q: How often should your chimney be cleaned?
+Q: How often should my chimney be cleaned?

-A: Smokeless coals: At least once a year
+- Smokeless coals: At least once per year

-A: Sweeping your chimney will eliminate the build up of creosote and soot, thus reducing the risk of chimney fires, soot falls and blockages.
+A. Yes – for safety reasons, if nothing else.
+Sweeping your chimney will stop the build-up of creosote and soot which reduces the danger of chimney fires and other risks such as soot falls and blockages.

-James the chimney sweep can provide valuable advice on many different aspects of your fireplace, flue, terminal and ventilation requirements as well as a multitude of other things appertaining to heating your house safely and efficiently with minimal impact on the environment.
+James the Chimney Sweep provides customers with tailor-made expert advice on all aspects of chimney care; including your fireplace, flue, terminal and ventilation needs.
+This information will help you heat your home safely and efficiently with minimal impact on the environment.